axmolengine/axmol-migrate/README.md

 # axmol-migrate

-Migrate exist projects of cocos2d-x or older axmol to compile with latest axmol engine,
+Migrate exist projects of cocos2d-x or older axmol to compile with latest axmol engine

+**please ensure your project in SCM before use use this tool**

 ## Whey needs